SaptarshiC98/lwk-means/README.md

 # lwk-means
-Some example runs are provided in "examples.mat" file of this repository.
+Some example runs are provided in "examples.m" file of this repository.